geogardenclub/geogardenclub.github.io/docs/featured-gardeners/margo.md

 **How long have you been gardening?**

-Since I moved to Bellingham for an AmeriCorps service term at Common Threads Farn in 2018.
+Since I moved to Bellingham for an AmeriCorps service term at Common Threads Farm in 2018.
 I’ve been gardening at home and for work (I now am a program coordinator for Concrete Farm to School elementary garden).
 However, I grew up around my mom, grandmother, and aunts who all gardened together.

 **What are your “must-grow” crops?**